surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 - **Host**  database host path.
 - **Database** name of the database.
-- **Username and Password** are the credentials useto connect the database.
+- **Username and Password** are the credentials used to connect the database.
 - **Maximum connection** concurrent connection used by  database.
 - **Additional Parameters** includes any additional JDBC parameter.